Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Application to linear hyperbolic SPDEs

-\begin{remark} Theorem \ref{thm:2ndorderhyperbolic} holds also if we substitute the assumption "$\gamma$ as in \ref{ass:A3} " with the (presumably) more general assumption $\gamma\in C([0,T], H^{r-1})$.
+\begin{remark} Theorem \ref{thm:2ndorderhyperbolic} holds also if we substitute the assumptions on $\gamma$ with the (presumably) more general assumption $\gamma\in C([0,T], H^{r-1})$.
 In the latter case, the term $\int_0^t T_2(t,s)\gamma(s)ds$ in \eqref{eq:representationu} can be put into the deterministic function $g(t)\in H^r$, and it is pointwise well defined.
-In the statement of Theorem \ref{thm:2ndorderhyperbolic} we choose to ask $\gamma$ as in \ref{ass:A3}, that is to consider it in a similar fashion as the stochastic integral term.
+In the statement of Theorem \ref{thm:2ndorderhyperbolic} we choose to ask $\gamma$ as in \ref{ass:A3}, that is to consider it in a si\-mi\-lar fashion as the stochastic integral term.
 The reason for this is that if the problem of nonstationary nonlinear SPDEs (where $\sigma$ and $\gamma$ may depend on the solution $u$) with a general distribution as fundamental solution is solved, then the extension of the results in Theorem \ref{thm:2ndorderhyperbolic} to the nonlinear case is possible. \end{remark}